nauvalazhar/Magz/README.md

 <a href="http://pexels.com">Pexels</a>

 ## License
-<a href="https://github.com/nauvalazhar/Magz/blob/master/LICENSE">You will read this?</a>
+<a href="https://github.com/nauvalazhar/Magz/blob/master/LICENSE">Will you read this?</a>